ajrowland/andrewrowland/content/posts/2020-01-08-develop-gridsome-source-plugin.md

 npm run develop
 ```

 Open a browser and visit http://localhost:8080/___explore.
 The will open the GraphQL playground.
 Here was can perform a query to check if our data has been imported.
-Run the following:
+Run the following GraphQL query:

 ```json
 {